tomaratyn/django-email-changer/README.md

 # Django Email Changer

 Django app to securely change a user's email.
 This app will email your user at the new email with an activation URL.
-Once they click the link in the email, the new email will be put into their profile.
+Once they click the link in the email, the new email will be put into their user account.

 ## Settings

+Django Email Changer has some custom settings it looks for.

 ### `EMAIL_CHANGE_NOTIFICATION_SUBJECT`